tarantool/tarantool-internals/source/qsync.rst

         return 0;
     }

-First we check for previous scenario where relay has already replied that replica received and confirmed the data.
-But we're interested in next case where replica didn't processed the new data yet.
+First, we check for the previous scenario where the relay has already replied that the replica received and confirmed the data.
+But we're interested in the next case where the replica didn't process the new data yet.

 So we start waiting for a configurable timeout.
-This puts us to a wait cycle where other fibers and threads are continue working.
-In particular while we're in ``fiber_cond_wait_timeout`` the replica obtain new data, write it to own WAL and then our master's relay acquire ratification then runs ``tx_status_update`` and ``txn_limbo_ack``, which in turn initiate already known ``txn_limbo_write_confirm`` and ``txn_limbo_read_confirm`` calls sequence.
+This puts us to a wait cycle where other fibers and threads continue working.
+In particular while we're in ``fiber_cond_wait_timeout`` the replica obtains new data, write it to own WAL and then our master's relay acquire ratification then runs ``tx_status_update`` and ``txn_limbo_ack``, which in turn initiate already known ``txn_limbo_write_confirm`` and ``txn_limbo_read_confirm`` calls sequence.